daffainfo/ctf-writeup/cursedCTF 2023/cyber cat/README.md

 We have been given an image (You can downlod the file [here](cyber_cat.png)) and we need to find the flag inside that image

 ## How to Solve?
 To solve this chall, im using `strings` and `grep`.
-Here is the command that I used
+Here is the command I used

 ```shell
 strings cyber_cat.png | grep "cursed{"